Indicator forest and wood

 Definition of mortality: stemwood volume of all trees that died or disappeared naturally between two consecutive inventories.

-Evaluation unit: The increment is measured on the basis of the forest area (accessible forest without brushwood) according to the NFI1 inventory.
-The assessment is based on the network (list items) according to NFI4 (2009-2017).
+Evaluation unit: The increment is measured on the basis of the forest area (accessible forest without brushwood) according to the respective inventory.

 Further information